aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Curriculum Design Tips

-1. Can introduce the abacus device for addition as precursor to the standard addition algorithm.
+1. Can introduce the abacus device for addition as precursor to the standard addition procedure.

-2. Can modify standard multiplication algorithm to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.
+2. Can modify standard multiplication procedure to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.
+Note also that any multiplication procedure is an application of the distributive property of multiplication over addition.

 6. Leverage simplification of fractions for several benefits, including getting students to notice structures related to multiplication, division, factors, multiples, and divisors.